UseLessUK/EDDI-Events-VA-Profile/README.md

 # EDDI Events [VA Profile]
-A small VA profile of the EDDI event handlers each event contains 4 comment lines like so;
+A small VA profile containing 236 EDDI event handlers each event contains 4 comment lines like so;

 -- Variables for this event can be read about here;